The Chosen People/the Select

-Although Abraham was promised to be the father of this great nation, he and his wife had no children.
-Abraham and his wife, Sara, were without children until she was well past her child bearing years (Genesis 18:11).
+Although Abraham was promised to be the father of this great nation, Abraham and his wife, Sara, were without children until she was well past her child bearing years (Genesis 18:11).
 God came to Abraham and promised him a child through his wife Sarah when he was a hundred and Sarah was 90 years old (Genesis 17:15-17, 19).
-Despite how impossible the circumstances, God miraculously gave Abraham and Sarah a son.
+Despite how impossible the circumstances, God miraculously gave them a son.
 This child was named Isaac and so began the seed of Abraham.

 God desired His people to serve Him from their heart and that they would always be blessed.
 “O that there were such an heart in them, that they would fear me, and keep all my commandments always, that it might be well with them, and with their children for ever!”
 (Deuteronomy 5:29).
 Sadly, almost as quickly as they became a nation did Israel begin its rebellion.

 The book of Judges tells of much Israel’s early history.
 It is mainly stories that tell how Israel rebelled so God allowed judgement to come upon them.
 Once Israel cried to God for help, He would deliver them.
 This is generally the pattern of the nation of Israel, with their rebellion and sins growing worse and worse with time.

 Israel eventually elected kings, which quickly led them into worse sin.
 They became so rebellious and idolatrous that many followed the practices of Molech and Baal.
 These false gods required the sacrifice of their children, which much of Israel began to practice (Jeremiah 32:35).
 At this point, God’s judgement caused the first destruction of Jerusalem and captivity in Babylon.